 Since the beginning of recorded history, people have been trying to find the words to describe the colors they see in the world around them.
 Today, nearly every shade of every color has been classified and categorized with a specific name and color value.

-If you’re looking for color ideas for your next design project or if you’re just looking for a brand new shade that you’ve never seen before, the list below has got your back.
-We’ve collected one hundred colors that start with A and listed them in alphabetical order to help you get started on your next big idea.
+If you’re looking for color ideas for your next design project or if you’re just looking for a brand-new shade that you’ve never seen before, this is for you.
+We’ve collected one hundred colors that begin with the letter A and listed them in alphabetical order to help you get started on your next big idea.

-Here’s a list of colors that start with the letter A, including names, Hex, RGB, and CMYK codes:
+Here’s a list of colors that start with A, including names, Hex, RGB, and CMYK codes:

 Abbey White